 - Layer the fruit, sugar and basil in a large pitcher and let sit for about 10 minutes.
 This is just to let the sugar absorb the juices from the basil and the fruit.
 You'll see it turn a bit red.

 - Add the club soda first and then the remaining liquids.
 Stir well and serve.

 Check out a video for this recipe below:

-This story was originally written for TreeHugger.
+This story was originally written for TreeHugger and is republished here with permission.
 Copyright 2012.